cyberbotics/webots-doc/blog/Webots-8-6-0-release.md

 Now, even if you wish to find a small object nearby, or locate a car that has driven several miles away, one click is all it takes.

-You can now disable picking for objects in the scene for objects that are purely visual and are annoying to select by accident.
+You can now even stop accidentally selecting purely visual objects by disabling picking for Shape nodes.

 These are just some of the extra workflow improvements we are bringing with Webots 8.6.0.